Find Out Your Cost of Attendance before you Start School

-These estimates do not represent a final determination, or actual award, of financial assistance or a final net price; they are only estimates.
+These estimates do not represent a final determination, or actual award, of financial assistance or a final net price; they are only estimates based on cost of attendance and financial aid provided to students for the current award year.
 Cost of attendance and financial aid availability change year to year.
 These estimates shall not be binding on the Secretary of Education, the institution of higher education, or the State.

 Please note: Room and board is an allowance not an actual charge.

 The personal expense category is an allowance and not a charge.